opencrvs/opencrvs-countryconfig/README.md

 - The "infrastructure" folder containing all Ansible server configuration files, deployment scripts and docker-compose files allowing you to configure OpenCRVS to run on any infrastructure stack without requiring a fork in opencrvs-core.

-- The [src](https://github.com/opencrvs/opencrvs-farajaland/master/src) folder contians the code required to run the countryconfig microservice, configure your registration form and seed your country implementation with reference data.
+- The [src](https://github.com/opencrvs/opencrvs-countryconfig/master/src) folder contains the code required to run the countryconfig microservice apis, configure your registration form and seed your country implementation with reference data.
 Essentially this repository could be re-written from NodeJS into Java or another language as long as the service provided the same API endpoints and served the same files as listed below.
 For more information please [read this section of the documentation.](https://documentation.opencrvs.org/setup/3.-installation/3.2-set-up-your-own-country-configuration)

-- Commands to clear all data from your local development environment or remote environment - USE WITH CARE.

 - Postman collections demonstrate how to interoperate with OpenCRVS.
 You can build any custom integration into OpenCRVS in this repository if you need to.